Frequently Asked Questions

 If there are no upper-division courses in your major, then Honors credit may be earned by creating an Honors Contract with the professor teaching a regular course.
 Such an agreement must include a specific, measurable component that other students in the class are not doing.
 For more information on the procedure and the application, click here.

 Cum Laude, Magna Cum Laude, and Suma Cum Laude are awarded based strictly on gpa upon graduation.
-Graduation from the Honors College is an additional distinction awarded to students who have completed the necessary Honors coursework, including the Capstone thesis, and a have a cumulative 3.25 gpa.
+Graduation from the Honors College is an additional distinction awarded to students who have completed the necessary Honors coursework, including the thesis, and a have a cumulative 3.25 GPA.

 Yes, but space is limited in the Honors Living and Learning Community in Lyon Complex.
 Contact Housing and Residential Life at (615) 898-2971 to check availability.